 Regional Negotiations among SADC Member States

 The SADC trade in services programme was launched in Maseru, Lesotho in 2000.
 In 2001, Ministers of Trade agreed on six sectors (communication, construction, energy related, financial services, tourism and transport services) to be a priority for the SADC services programme.
-The Protocol on Trade in Services was signed by the Heads of State/Goverment in August 2012, in Maputo Mozambique.
+The Protocol on Trade in Services was signed by the Heads of States/Governments in August 2012, in Maputo Mozambique.
+It is yet to enter into force as it required deposit of instrument of ratification by at least two-third (equivalent to 11) of the Member States.
+As of June 2021, 10 Member States had deposited their Instruments namely Botswana, Eswatini, Lesotho, Mauritius, Mozambique, Namibia, Seychelles, South Africa, Zambia and South Africa.
+The remaining Member States i.e. Angola, Comoros, DRC, Madagascar, Malawi and Tanzania are expected to finalize their national ratification processes in due course and subsequently deposit their instrument of ratification with Secretariat.